raju0x/raju0x.github.io/_posts/2016-07-06-http-basics-part1.md

 This specification describes an optimized expression of the semantics of the Hypertext Transfer Protocol (HTTP),referred to as HTTP version 2 (HTTP/2).HTTP/2 enables a more efficient use of network resources and a reduced perception of latency by introducing header field compression and allowing multiple concurrent exchanges on the same connection.It also introduces unsolicited push of representations from servers to clients.

 ### HTTPS:
-Short for Hypertext Transfer Protocol Secure,HTTPS is a protocol which uses HTTP on a connection encrypted by transport-layer security.HTTPS is used to protect transmitted data from eavesdropping.
+Short for.Hypertext Transfer Protocol Secure,HTTPS is a protocol which uses HTTP on a connection encrypted by transport-layer security.HTTPS is used to protect transmitted data from eavesdropping.
 It is the default protocol for conducting financial transactions on the web,and can protect a website's users from censorship by a government or an ISP.
 -HTTPS uses port 443 to transfer its information.
 -HTTPS is first used in HTTP/1.1 and is defined in RFC 2616.